citysciencelab/urban-model-platform/docs/content/index.md

 1. Check out our [Quickstart Guide](quickstart) to get familiar
 2. Learn about the [Platform Architecture](architecture-overview) to understand its components and workflows.
-3. Set up a local development environment by following the [Development Setup](dev-setup) instructions.
+3. Set up a local development environment by following the [Contributing](contributing) guidelines.
 4. Contribute to the project by following our [Contributing Guidelines](contributing).